 In the name of the Father, and the Son and the Holy Spirit.

-February is Heart and Stroke month and we pray for all those families dealing with issues of the heart.
-Our hearts are more than just the physical pumps keeping us alive, our hearts are also powerful symbols of life and love.
-Today we also celebrate World Day for Consecrated Life and the Feast of the Presentation of the Lord.
-Consecrated people are those among us who have chosen to live God's love by living lives of poverty, chastity and obedience.
-Through gifts given into our hearts by the Holy Spirit, God calls each of us to live in joy and service to God, others and our world.
-Consecrated life is one such way of living or as we call it in our Church: one kind of vocation.
+We can celebrate the love in our faith today by celebrating The World Day for Consecrated Life and the Feast of the Presentation of the Lord.
+We pray for consecrated people who choose to live God's love by living simple uncluttered lives of poverty, chastity, and obedience.
+Through the gifts of the Holy Spirit, God calls each of us to live in joy and service to God, others, and our world.
+Consecrated life is one such way of living, or as we call it in our Church: one kind of vocation.

-May we have the wisdom of Anna and Simeon in yearning to see goodness and hope even when life becomes difficult.
+Jesus, when you were presented in the temple that day, the unfolding prophecies of old were almost completed.
+May we have the wisdom of Anna and Simeon in hoping to see goodness and love even when life becomes difficult.